How to Get watchOS 26 Beta on Apple Watch

 FAQ

 • Should I sign up for the Apple Beta Software Program?
 This is a question only you can answer.
-Most iOS beta softwares are stable enough to where you won't experience any crazy bugs.
+Most iOS beta software is stable enough that you won't experience any crazy bugs.
 That's not to say your experience will be entirely bug-free.
 For more details, you can check out our article that goes over whether or not you should sign up for the Apple Beta Software Program.

 Olena Kagui